etanetan/etch-a-sketch/README.md

 This project showcases some DOM manipulation along with integrating HTML, CSS, and JavaScript together.

-Click on github-pages under Environment to the right ---> and then click on View Deployment to see the game in action!
+Click on github-pages under Environment to the right ---> and then click on View Deployment to see the etch-a-sketch in action!